ebc-2in2crc/dt/README.md

 # dt

-`dt` is a simple and powerful command that calculate date or convert date format.
+dt is a simple and powerful command that calculate date or convert date format.

 ## Description

-`dt` calculates the date in units of year, month or etc.. , and converts the format.
+dt calculates the date in units of year, month or etc.. , and converts the format.

 The date can be added or subtracted for each unit of year, month, day, hour, minute, and second.
-For example, you can know following code.
 For example, you can check date and time that 1 year 3 months 20 seconds before the system time with the following command.

 ```